niuers/AlwaysLearning/reviews/rnn_backpropagation.md

 # RNN and LSTM BackPropagation Algorithm

 This reviews the backpropagation algorithm used in both RNN and LSTM networks.
-This follows Andrew Ng's course: Sequence Models at coursera.org closely.
+It duplicates Andrew Ng's course: Sequence Models at coursera.org closely.

 ## RNN BackPropagation Algorithm